 No convertible bonds or warrants are currently outstanding.
-Details of the restricted share units issued to the members of the Board of Directors (from 2009) as well as performance share and restricted share units issued to the members of the Executive Committee (in 2010 and yearly as from 2013) are set out under note 31 to the "Consolidated financial statements" and under note 12 to the "Financial statements of Sulzer Ltd".
+Details of the restricted share units (RSUs) issued to the members of the Board of Directors as well as performance share units (PSUs) and RSUs issued to the members of the Executive Committee are set out under note 31 to the "consolidated financial statements" and under note 12 to the "financial statements of Sulzer Ltd".